Bill Powell Invitational Results

 Other Irish attaining a Region Cut are Ayers Callahan, Deming Callahan, Clayton Chamness, John Clilnard, Anna Fredericks, Caroline Fredericks, Dodi Fredericks, Annabeth Healy, Elizabeth Hoots, Gabrielle Juoza-Clark, Molly Mays, Cody Oliphant, Christian Simpson (Diving), Alec Spychalski, Nikki Williams and Brian Witte.

 Now for some special recognition.
 A lot of the Irish have been working extremely hard to become better in an extremely difficult sport.
 Olivia Abrams blew us away when she took 9.54 seconds off her 100 Free time; John Clinard continues to amaze us each time he swims 50 freestyle; Annabeth Healy, who is finally healthy again, shaved time off her 50 free; Claire Johnson - now State Qualifier in 100 Bk took off 1.34 seconds; Caedon Oxford took time off 50 fr; Alec Spychalski killed his previous 50 and 100 free times; Nikki Williams has really learned to KICK and she took 2.75 off her best 100 Fr.; Deming Callahan continues to take time off her 100 Breast swims to work toward that State Cut.
 Gabrielle Jouza-Clark had the best backstroke swim for her so far this season and she is also a Region Qualifier.
+Caroline Fredericks, who is scheduled for shoulder surgery in less than a month, came off IR to complete the Ladies "A" 200 Freestyle Relay.
+She enabled the relay team to place in Prelims and score in Finals.
+Thanks so very much Caroline.
 Finally - Sam Wehby - do ya'll know how hard it is to take 1.10 off 100 breast since the beginning of the season?? - just ask Sam and he can tell you.
 WAY TO GO!!

 Combined team 9th